 International out-migration is a prominent aspiration which young adults expressed frequently and openly.
 However, both legal and irregular migration have become more challenging in the past decade.
-Although most young adults (73%) would prefer to leave Tunisia within the next five years, only one third (29%) expect to leave Tunisia within the next 5 years.
+Although most young adults (73%) would prefer to leave Tunisia within the next five years, most (65%) expect to stay in Enfidha in the next five years.